 Ayurveda (eye-your-veda) is an ancient system of medicine using herbs, oils, metals and animal products to heal and rejuvenate.
 Influenced by the system of the same name in India, Ayurveda is widely used in Sri Lanka for a range of ailments.

 Ayurveda postulates that the five elements (earth, air, ether, water and light) are linked to the five senses, which in turn shape the nature of an individual’s constitution – his or her dosha (life force).
-Disease and illness occurs when the dosha is out of balance.
-The purpose of Ayurvedic treatment is to restore the balance.
+Disease and illness occur when the dosha is out of balance.
+The purpose of Ayurvedic treatment is to restore balance.

 For full-on therapeutic treatments, patients must be prepared to make a commitment of weeks or months.
 It’s a gruelling regimen featuring frequent enemas and a bare minimum diet of simple vegetable-derived calories.